 Lastly, gently fold the cranberries and pecans into the batter.

-Optional: For a bit more sweetness, top with an orange sugar glaze.
+Additionaly, For a bit more sweetness, top with an orange sugar glaze.
 Mix orange juice with powdered sugar and drizzle over the top.
+For a thicker, bakery style glaze, cut back on the orange juice.

 Other Recipes from our Farmhouse Kitchen